 Again, Apple has worked with high-end mask companies to make sure their highly-detailed masks wouldn’t work with Face ID, so we can’t imagine a standard 3D-printed head will be able to achieve the desired effects but hey – we’re happy to be proven wrong.

-How Apple plans to retire passwords.
+Also read about How Apple plans to retire passwords.